Norman Lindsay: Legacy

+Norman Lindsay's work is held in many Australian public collections.
+These include the Art Gallery of NSW, Queensland Art Gallery and Gallery of Modern Art, National Gallery of Australia, National Gallery of Victoria, Art Gallery of South Australia, Art Gallery of Western Australia, and Art Gallery of Ballarat as well as the State Library of NSW, Fisher Library (University of Sydney) and the University of Melbourne.
 A large body of his work is housed in his former home at Faulconbridge, New South Wales, now the Norman Lindsay Gallery and Museum, and many works reside in private and corporate collections.

-His art continues to climb in value today.
-In 2002, a record price was attained for his oil painting Spring's Innocence, which sold to the National Gallery of Victoria for A$333,900.
+His children's book, The Magic Pudding, remains in print.

+Oral history

+Lindsay was interviewed in 1965 by Keith Adam, where Lindsay goes into detail about his art and work, his influences and inspirations, the reasons for writing and hobbies that he pursued.
+This recording can be found at the National Library of Australia.

 Fictional portrayals

 Film

 The first major screen adaptation of Lindsay's literary works was the 1953 British film Our Girl Friday, based on his 1934 novel The Cautious Amorist.
 The 1969 Australian-British co-production Age of Consent, adapted from Lindsay's 1938 novel of the same name, was the last full-length feature film directed by Michael Powell, and starred James Mason and Helen Mirren in her first credited movie role.

 In 1994, Sam Neill played a fictionalised version of Lindsay in John Duigan's Sirens, set and filmed primarily at Lindsay's Faulconbridge home.
 The film is also notable as the movie debut of Australian supermodel Elle Macpherson.